-- The District has been funded through Generation Fees, Tiered Fees and Funds which were from the split of the district from the Waste Hauling and Curbside Recycling Operation of the District. - The District has operated under a deficit budget for the last five years, spending down the savings to very little at the end of 2024. - > The District has never raised the Generation or Tiered Fees since the late plan. - > The District has had limited staff and resources since the split. - There are great needs and with support, creative programs and partners, we could accomplish great things. - Raising Generation Fees or Tiered Fees will affect residents of the county and low-income seniors and residents the most.
-Although it is a fee on tonnage and not customers, over time the haulers who collect garbage in the district would see an increase in generation fees and landfill will have to raise tiered fees on all customers from inside the district, outside of the district both in and out of state. - The district has no control over what haulers or the landfill charges their customers. - The improved parcel fee was considered by the District, but legal counsel did not approve of the District using this fee, because we do not service each parcel. - Largely all of the services of the district are free to the residents, except for the fees for tires, televisions and bulbs, which the district works to keep these as low as possible. - The District does not have a permanent office, and rents the Sutton Road Recycling Center.
+- The District has been funded through Generation Fees, Tiered Fees and Funds which were from the split of the district from the Waste Hauling and Curbside Recycling Operation of the District. - ➤ The District has operated under a deficit budget for the last five years, spending down the savings to very little at the end of 2024. - > The District has never raised the Generation or Tiered Fees since the late plan. - The District has had limited staff and resources since the split. - There are great needs and with support, creative programs and partners, we could accomplish great things. - Raising Generation Fees or Tiered Fees will affect residents of the county and low-income seniors and residents the most.
+Although it is a fee on tonnage and not customers, over time the haulers who collect garbage in the district would see an increase in generation fees and landfill will have to raise tiered fees on all customers from inside the district, outside of the district both in and out of state. - > The district has no control over what haulers or the landfill charges their customers. - Largely all of the services of the district are free to the residents, except for the fees for tires, televisions and bulbs, which the district works to keep these as low as possible. - ➤ The District does not have a permanent office, and rents the Sutton Road Recycling Center.